Banno/vscode-uxlint/README.md

 **(This is not actually implemented yet.)** The extension uses the ux-lint module installed in the opened workspace folder.
 If ux-lint is installed elsewhere, you can configure the `path` option to point to it (see "Options" below).

+## Installation

+Go to the [Releases page] to download the VSIX file.
+Then install it through the VSCode Extensions panel, Command Palette, or command line -- see the [VSCode documentation](https://code.visualstudio.com/docs/editor/extension-gallery#_install-from-a-vsix) for details.

 ## Options

 **These options are not yet implemented.**